Description of the Qualification

 Daytime courses subject to sufficient registrations.

 How is the course assessed?

-The Level 5 Diploma in Counselling Practice is assessed by means of a combination of external and internal assessments.
-External assessment are set and marked by AIM Awards.
-Internal assessments are marked by the Tutor and are externally verified by AIM Awards.
+The Level 5 equivalent Diploma in Counselling Practice is assessed by means of a combination of external and internal assessments.
+External assessment are set and marked by an independent External Assessor.
+Internal assessments are marked by the Tutor and are externally verified by an independent External Verifier.

 The assessment processes used throughout this course are:

 1. Report of Supervised Practice

 3. Essays (or structured writing);